Please see the warnings on the warranty page for additional information on caring for reusable instruments.

 - soaking in weak chlorine solution (1 T Clorox® to a gallon of distilled or de-ionized water) for 30 to 60 minutes, followed by soaking in sterile de-ionized water in a sterile environment.
 This will usually kill all bacteria.
 If other pathogens are present the strength and/or duration of the soak may need to be modified.

-Acetal components (Boyden and blindwell retainers, MB-series latch hardware) will age rapidly with prolonged or repeated exposure to sodium hydroxide.
+Acetal components (Boyden and blindwell retainers, MB-series latch and hinge hardware) will age rapidly with prolonged or repeated exposure to sodium hydroxide.

 The gasket only can be autoclaved or boiled in de-ionized water.
 Avoid immersing the gasket in chlorine or sodium hydroxide solutions; it will absorb, and later bleed, these solutions.